Heritage Bank Center: Concerts

 The first entertainment event (opening night) to be staged at the facility was a rock concert by The Allman Brothers Band and special guest Muddy Waters on the Win, Lose Or Draw Tour on September 9, 1975, attended by 16,721 persons.

-On June 25, 1977, Elvis Presley gave his second-to-last concert in the Riverfront Coliseum; 17,140 persons attended the concert.
+On June 25, 1977, Elvis Presley gave his second-to-last concert at the Riverfront Coliseum, with 17,140 persons attending.

-In 1979, The Bee Gees played two sold-out shows there during their Spirits Having Flown Tour.
+In 1979, The Bee Gees played two sold-out shows during their Spirits Having Flown Tour.

-On March 28, 2010, then country star Taylor Swift performed a sold out show in this venue during her Fearless Tour.
+On March 28, 2010, singer-songwriter Taylor Swift performed a sold-out show at the venue during her Fearless Tour.

-On October 22, 2019, musical duo Twenty One Pilots performed as part of their Bandito Fall Tour 2019.
+Musical duo Twenty One Pilots performed as part of their Bandito Fall Tour on October 22, 2019, then again for The Icy Tour on August 21, 2022.

-On October 24, 2019, Canadian singer Celine Dion performed as part of her Courage World Tour.
-She had performed there previously when the facility was named "The Crown" as part of her Let's Talk About Love Tour on 9/19/1998.
+On October 24, 2019, Canadian singer Celine Dion performed a show during her Courage World Tour.
+She had performed at the venue previously when the facility was named "The Crown", as part of her Let's Talk About Love Tour, on September 19, 1998.